lookmanbili/SMoE-architecture/README.md

 This project was born out of economic necessity: the goal is to significantly reduce the cost of running high-parameter intelligence by utilizing Dynamic VRAM Shuffling.
 By _treating the GPU as a temporary workspace rather than a permanent warehouse_, our architecture lets a single home computer do the work of multiple servers without losing speed, theoretically.

-FPSMoE is a forward-designed LLM architecture for training or deeply fine-tuning models with hierarchical, modular experts from the ground up.
-It enables dynamic expert loading and memory-efficient inference, and _is intended for builders shaping new models and is not designed for retrofitting existing monolithic LLMs_.
+<u>FPSMoE is a forward-designed LLM architecture for training or deeply fine-tuning models with hierarchical, modular experts from the ground up.
+It enables dynamic expert loading and memory-efficient inference, and _is intended for builders shaping new models and is not designed for retrofitting existing monolithic LLMs_.</u>

+<u>It introduces intent-aware static (periodically retrained) routing and context anticipation mechanisms that leverage user typing time for pre-analysis and expert prefetching.
+By treating system RAM as a weight warehouse and VRAM as a dynamic workspace, the architecture enables high-capacity models to operate on low-VRAM consumer hardware with significantly reduced energy consumption.</u>

 # Main Projected Operational Benefits